-Aesthetic surgery of the nose is considered to be the most challenging, rewarding and humbling of all cosmetic surgery procedures.
+Nose surgery is considered the most challenging, rewarding and humbling of all cosmetic surgery procedures.
 Every rhinoplasty operation presents the surgeon with a diversity of nasal anatomy, contours and proportions, requiring a series of organised and interrelated surgical manoeuvres tailored to each patient’s anatomical and functional needs.
 The surgeon controls the operation and must also become skilled at manipulating and controlling the dynamics of postoperative healing to attain optimal long-term aesthetic results.
 A necessary prerequisite is the skill to visualise the ultimate healed outcome while modifying nasal structures.

 The unique anatomy of the nose is the critical factor influencing the final result of each individual rhinoplasty procedure.
-Differences between individuals in nasal anatomy demands refined diagnostic skills to identify the infinite variety of problems that could be encountered.
-The aesthetic judgement of the surgeon guided by patient expectation determines the surgical changes planned.
+Differences between individuals in nasal anatomy demand refined diagnostic skills to identify the infinite variety of problems that could be encountered.
+The aesthetic judgement of the surgeon, guided by patient expectations, determines the surgical changes planned.
 No single procedure or technique will suffice to reconstruct every nose in an aesthetically pleasing fashion.
-Therefore the surgeon must be skilled in many different approaches to handle the wide range of nasal anatomical combinations.
-The ability to identify correctable deformities and limitations inherent in each patient exists as the single most critical prerequisite to attainment of outstanding results on a consistent basis.
-Misguided attempts to create changes greater than the tissues will permit, will result in aesthetic and functional complications resulting from overaggressive resection of supportive structures.
+Therefore the surgeon must be skilled in many approaches to handle the wide range of nasal anatomical combinations.
+The ability to identify correctable deformities and limitations inherent in each patient exists as the single most critical prerequisite to the attainment of outstanding results consistently.
+Misguided attempts to create changes greater than the tissues will permit will result in aesthetic and functional complications resulting from the overaggressive resection of supportive structures.

 Our surgeons utilise the most advanced contemporary and innovative techniques from top centres in Belgium and the USA.
 In approximately 20% of all patients, the side profile may reveal facial imbalance with a small chin, we may then advise the use of a chin implant to restore balance to make a good result into a fantastic result.
-Rhinoplasty is considered technically the most challenging cosmetic surgery of the entire body.
-A great looking rhinoplasty requires a balance of patient’s genetic makeup and healing, surgical technical excellence and the surgeon’s artistic talent.
+Rhinoplasty is considered the most challenging cosmetic surgery for the entire body technically.
+A great-looking rhinoplasty requires a balance of the patient’s genetic makeup and healing, surgical technical excellence and the surgeon’s artistic talent.

-Rhinoplasty is a day-case procedure performed under anaesthesia with IV sedation or general anaesthesia.
-The procedure may be performed as an open (small skin incision under the nose) or closed (internal incisions) approach.
-The procedure takes between 1-2 hours and afterwards a splint is placed on the nose that remains for 1-week.
+Rhinoplasty is a day-case procedure performed under general anaesthesia.
+The procedure may be performed as an open rhinoplasty (small skin incision under the nose) or closed rhinoplasty (internal incisions) approach.
+The procedure takes between 1-2 hours, and afterwards, a nose splint is placed on the nose that remains for one week.

 Sculpting and reshaping the nose is a challenging procedure as every nose is unique in skin type and thickness, strength and size of the underlying cartilages and bony support.
 In addition, each nose presents different functional breathing issues, commonly with a deviated septum and enlarged turbinates.
 Our facial surgeons use both open and closed techniques, although the closed technique is preferred as there are no incisions in the skin.
-For some noses, particularly where delicate surgery of the tip that requires millimetre refinement, the open technique is preferred as this gives the best long-term result.
+For some noses, particularly where delicate surgery of the tip requires millimetre refinement, the open technique is preferred as this gives the best long-term result.
 We use suture and micro-refinement techniques to maximise tip refinement.
-We also use the most innovative facial plastic surgery techniques to maintain functional breathing that may involve the use of fine grafts that support the airway of the nose preventing potential collapse.
-Our surgeons are acknowledged experts in rhinoplasty and take an active interest in researching the latest techniques to keep their skill-sets up to date in the rhinoplasty field.
+We also use the most innovative facial plastic surgery techniques to maintain functional breathing, which may involve the use of fine grafts that support the airway of the nose, preventing potential collapse.
+Our surgeons are acknowledged experts in rhinoplasty and are actively interested in researching the latest techniques to keep their skill sets up to date in the rhinoplasty field.

-We employ fine microsurgical techniques to preserve the nasal cartilages and ensure minimal disruption to the natural anatomy of the nose to reduce swelling and bruising.
-Most of our patients have minimal or no bruising after surgery and most do not require analgesia after surgery.
+We employ fine microsurgical techniques to preserve the nasal cartilage and ensure minimal disruption to the natural anatomy of the nose to reduce swelling and bruising.
+Most of our patients have minimal or no bruising after surgery, and most do not require analgesia after surgery.